Mysteriza/flipIR-cloner/Readme.md

 ### FLIPPER ZERO

-This project tries to duplicate Flipper Zero with minimum functionality, IR cloner and RFID UID reader/writer.
+This project tries to duplicate Flipper Zero with minimum functionality, IR cloner (3 signals) and RFID UID reader/writer (1 UID).
+Thanks to Ahmad Fathan for making me this project.

 #### MENU ROUTE
 |  |  |  |  |